 Orange Thai chile peppers are descendants of spicy peppers native to South America that have been growing wild since ancient times.
 The original pepper varieties were introduced to Southeast Asia in the 15th and 16th centuries via Portuguese explorers, and since their introduction, the peppers have been selectively bred over generations to create many of the varieties that are labeled as Thai chile peppers today.
 Out of all the Thai varieties, Orange Thai chile peppers are considered to be one of the rarer varieties that is predominately grown as a specialty variety in home gardens.
 The peppers can be found when in season at local markets across Thailand, but outside of Thailand, the variety is sold through online seed catalogs for home garden use in North America, Australia, and Europe.

-People have shared Thai Orange Chile Peppers using the Specialty Produce app for iPhone and Android.
+Someone shared Thai Orange Chile Peppers using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.